-Is Dove Cruelty Free & Vegan?
+Is Dove Cruelty-Free & Vegan? *Reality Check*

 Dove – A Brief History

-Dove started its incredible journey in 1957 in USA.
+Dove started its incredible journey in 1957 in the USA.
 They began with the unique non-dry beauty soap.

 Dove has always stood out in the crowd.
 It is due to its reachability in the mass market.

 Dove showed the world how to win the users with unique campaigns.
-Soap bar became the one product that celebrates the inner beauty without covering the skin with layers of makeup.
+Soap bar became the one product that celebrates inner beauty without covering the skin with layers of makeup.
 Dove’s Real Beauty campaign will always be there to encourage women to come out of their shells.

-Is Dove really Cruelty Free & vegan?
-Let’s have a look at possibly why Dove isn’t cruelty free.
+Is Dove really cruelty free & vegan?
+Let’s have a look at possibly why Dove isn’t cruelty-free.
 How are they managing to pull the strings?